 OSI Model

-OSI stands for Open System Interconnection.
-It was developed in 1984 by ISO (International Standard Organisation).
-This model has 7 different layers.
+OSI model has 7 different layers.
 Unlike TCP/IP Model, this model provides a conceptual view of data flow between various computers.
-However, this is not a practical model, so it does not have practical usages.
-Different Layers of the OSI Model :
+However, this is not a practical model, so it does not have practical usage.
+Below are the OSI Model layers:

 - Application